crossplane/crossplane/design/design-doc-composition.md

     name: mysqlinstances.database.example.org
 ```

-When an infrastructure operator authors the above `kind:
+When an infrastructure operator authors the above `InfrastructurePublication`
-InfrastructurePublication` Crossplane will automatically create a `kind:
+Crossplane will automatically create a `CustomResourceDefinition` allowing
-CustomResourceDefinition` allowing application operators to author the below
+application operators to author the below custom resource:
-custom resource:

 ```yaml
 # The API version of the requirement is always the same as that of the resource